SanliFaez/FAIR-Battery/README.md

 ### 2- Battery Hardware

-As of April 2024, we have produced and tested an initial battery design.
-The current cell design can be found here.
+As of April 2024, we have produced and tested an initial battery design with a geometric cell area of 1 cm^2 with the possibility to scale up to 10 cm^2.

-The next step will be to scale up beyond 1 cm^2.
+More detailed documentation and files can be found [here](https//codeberg.org/FBRC/RFB-dev-kit)

 ### 3- Testing and Maintenance